Rule 6.2 – Face-off Conduct

 -

 When a player commits a face-off violation, the official will eject the player from the offending team who was taking the face-off.
 Any other player of that team, other than the goaltender, may now take the face-off.
 The player who encroached must be identified clearly as the player causing the violation and that player is not eligible to take the face-off.
+No change of players will be permitted, even if the puck has been physically dropped, unless a penalty has been assessed to make a team shorthanded.

 - A team committing a second violation of any of the provisions of (a), (b), (c), or (d) during the same face-off may be assessed a Minor penalty by the Referee under Rule 10.1 (viii) – Delay of Game.